 7. Identify what types of relationships typically give rise to a restriction on the use of real property.

-8. Explain what is required for one to create express conditions.
+8. Explain what is required for one to create express restriction.

-9. Explain what is required for one to create implied conditions.
+9. Explain what is required for one to create implied restriction.